icerpc/icerpc-docs/pages/docs/icerpc-core/connection/client-vs-server-connections.md

  transport connection

 We often refer to a protocol connection as simply a "connection".

- A client connection maintains a single active protocol connection - a (client) protocol connection connected to a server.

- A connection cache maintains a map of server address to (client) protocol connection.
-Each connection is connected to a different server.
-The connection cache helps locate and reuse these protocol connections.

- A server accepts server protocol connections and remembers which connections it accepted.
-This allows the server to shut down these protocol connection when you shut down this server.

 In C#, the protocol connection abstraction is represented by interface `IProtocolConnection`:
 ```csharp